TurboVega/agon-vdp/src/src/docs/otf_bitmap.md

 This command sets the PRIM_FLAGS_REF_DATA flag for the new primitive automatically.

-The following image illustrates the concept, but the actual appearance will differ on the Agon, because this image was created on a PC.
+The following image illustrates the concepts, but the actual appearances will differ on the Agon, because this image was created on a PC.

 ![Bitmap](bitmap.png)